-Steve Patrick has played on over 4000 recording sessions including albums, film scores, and television, and has been a member of the Nashville String Machine for over 16 years.
+Steve Patrick has been on thousands of recordings including albums, film scores, and television, and has been a member of the Nashville String Machine for over 20 years.

-Mr. Patrick can be heard on artist albums such as Carrie Underwood, Marc Broussard, Vince Gill, Take 6, Colbie Caillat, LeAnn Rimes, Kenny Chesney, Matchbox 20, Brooks and Dunn, Willie Nelson, Glenn Frey, Rascal Flatts, Trey Anastasio, Toby Keith, The Mavericks, Elton John, Sara Evans, Garth Brooks, Norah Jones, Jaci Velasquez, Lady Antebellum, Lynda Carter, and Erin McCarley to name a few.
+Mr. Patrick can be heard on artist albums such as Celine Dion, Carrie Underwood, Marc Broussard, Vince Gill, Take 6, Colbie Caillat, Kenny Chesney, Matchbox 20, Brooks and Dunn, Willie Nelson, Glenn Frey, Rascal Flatts, Trey Anastasio, Toby Keith, The Mavericks, Elton John, Sara Evans, Garth Brooks, Norah Jones, Jaci Velasquez, and Erin McCarley to name a few.

-Steve has performed and toured live with artists such as Maynard Ferguson, Paul Simon, Peter Cetera, Ben Folds, Glenn Frey, Arethra Franklin, Larry Carlton, The Dixie Chicks, Randy Brecker, Kenny Loggins, The Temptations, Michael McDonald, Kenny Rogers, Barry Manilow, Patti Austin, The Four Tops, and many more.
+Steve has performed and/or toured live with artists such as Maynard Ferguson, Paul Simon, Ben Folds, Glenn Frey, Aretha Franklin, The Dixie Chicks, Randy Brecker, Kenny Loggins, The Temptations, Michael McDonald, Kenny Rogers, Barry Manilow, Patti Austin, The Four Tops, and many more.

-Orchestral freelance performances include such noteworthy organizations as the Nashville Symphony, the Knoxville Symphony and the Chattanooga Symphony.
+Orchestral freelance performances include such noteworthy organizations as the Nashville Symphony, the Knoxville Symphony, Huntsville Symphony, and the Chattanooga Symphony.

-Steve has taught trumpet as an adjunct faculty member at Belmont University, Trevecca Nazarene University and Cumberland University.
+Steve has taught trumpet as an adjunct faculty member at Belmont University, Trevecca Nazarene University, Cumberland University, and Middle Tennessee State University.
 He also teaches master classes and clinics.